astacatalyst/visualart/Readme.md

-# Neon Aura AR - Advanced Hand Tracking Experience
+#Visual Art - Advanced Hand Tracking Experience

-Welcome to **Neon Aura AR**, an interactive, browser-based Augmented Reality experience.
+Welcome to **Visual Art**, an interactive, browser-based Augmented Reality experience.
 This project relies on your webcam to track hand movements and translates them into a glowing, audio-visual interactive playground.

 ## Features